 Label each message to ensure it gets the right level of attention.
 For example, as an announcement, a blocker, or a milestone.
 Getting the right visibility is key for information sharing.

 Cascade information sharing automatically on the right channels and in the right context.
-Imagine if you could write a project update and share it automatically on the related Slack channel and in the inbox of every project member—without all the copy and pasting, and definitely without arranging a 1 hour long Zoom call.
+Imagine if you could write a project update and share it automatically on the related Slack channel and in the inbox of every project member—without all the copy and pasting, and definitely without arranging an hour-long video call.